kevkaleido/kevkaleido/README.md

-# Hi there! 👋 I'm Kelvin
+# Hi there!
+Kelvin here

 ## 🚀 Full Stack Developer in the Making

-I'm on an exciting journey to become a versatile full stack developer.
-My current tech stack includes:

-- HTML, CSS, JavaScript
-- React (currently learning)
-- TypeScript & Next.js (on my learning roadmap)
+I'm unto becoming a versatile full stack developer.
+I started learning to code not too long ago, and I'm surprised and equally glad at how far I've come and could go.
+I am looking for a chance to contribute my kind of tinkering to meaningful use.

 ## 💡 Open to Opportunities